argoproj/argo-cd/docs/operator-manual/rbac.md

   scopes: '[groups, email]'
 ```

-This can be useful to associate user's email and groups directly in AppProject
+This can be useful to associate users' emails and groups directly in AppProject.

 ```yaml
 apiVersion: argoproj.io/v1alpha1